 September 10, 1960, Farmington native Adrian Howard “Odie” Smith won a gold medal in the Rome Olympics in basketball.
 Touted as the greatest basketball team in Olympic history, the 1960 U.S. squad was so perfectly balanced that, unlike previous USA Olympic cage teams, no one player emerged as a dominant star.

 September 10, 1997, Kentucky’s engineer-governor, who designed his inauguration platform and office suite, unveiled the state’s new license plate, which he took a direct role in creating.
-Patton had rejected other designs before selecting the winner.
+Governor P. Patton had rejected other designs before selecting the winner.

 On September 10, 2014, President Obama announced he authorized more bombs dropped on Iraq and Syria.
 As a result, Obama became the 4th consecutive President to bomb Iraq.
 Syria became the 14th Islamic country the U.S. invaded, occupied, or bombed.
 Syria also made the 7th Muslim country Obama bombed during his presidency (that did not count Obama’s bombing of the Muslim minority in the Philippines).

 September 10, 2019, known for its specially waxed and colored bottles, Maker’s Mark announced a limited edition bottle named “The Maker’s Mark Wood Finishing Series 2019.”
 Although the company created special bottles for friends, it was the 1st bottle they did for themselves.

 Kentucky Trivia: Margie Samuels came up with the bottle’s iconic red wax cap.
 The wife of T. William “Bill” Samuels Sr. baptized the 1st bottle in her kitchen in a deep fryer from wax melted to 350˚F. The 1st wax-dipped bottle was essentially Kentucky deep-fried.